How to get an International Sailing License

 The following is the reality about the ICC: The ICC is a United Nations created Certificate of Competence for pleasure craft operators.
 It was created under resolution 40 and signed mostly by European countries although South Africa also signed the resolution.
 The United States did not, nor did Canada.
 Thus there are no sailing bodies or associations in the USA or Canada who can offer the ICC through those governments.
 ICC’s can only be written through signatory countries to the ICC.
 So in North America, typically the ICC is written through the Royal Yachting Association out of the UK of which there are three locations – Florida, Toronto, and Halifax.
 If you are close to any of those locations then it makes sense to get the ICC.

-The SLC: More recently the SLC is also available as an acceptable license for the Mediterranean.
-The SLC is administered by NauticEd and is accepted by every Yacht Charter company in the Mediterranean.
-There are many accessible schools through out North American able to issue the SLC.
+The SLC: More recently, the SLC is also available as an acceptable license for the Mediterranean.
+The SLC is administered by NauticEd and is accepted by every Yacht Charter company and port authority in the Mediterranean.
+There are many accessible NauticEd schools throughout North American able to issue the SLC.

 Below we show a handy infographic showing the paths to ICC and SLC licensure.